top of page

 Type IVb

-In the fall of 1944, new specifications were issued on October 31, the composition changed.
+In the fall of 1944, new specifications were issued on 31 October which changed the composition.
 This is a radical change from the composition of the previous types.
 In all units a wooden spoon is now included.

 A compressed cereal bar was developed and replaced a package of biscuits in the Breakfast unit.
 Due to the smaller size of this cereal bar, the roll of toilet paper is now included in the breakfast unit.
 The back panel now includes instructions how to prepare the cereals.
 An extra envelope of soluble coffee product is added.
 The number of sugar tablets, however, is not increased.